 Sydnee: It would be great if that were the end of the story, because it was considered one of the 10 great public health achievements of the 20th century, adding fluoride to water.
 And if that were the end of it, that would be great.
-But the truth is, there's huge controversy and if any of you have scanned the internet about fluoride, you already know this.

-[small laugh] Fluoride is named as one of the great big conspiracy theories, probably, of our time.
-Um, now in some places they haven't added fluoride to their water, not because of these conspiracy theorists, but because-
+But the truth is, there's huge controversy and if any of you have scanned the internet about fluoride, you already know this. [chuckles] Fluoride is named as one of the great big conspiracy theories, probably, of our time. [chuckles] Now in some places they haven't added fluoride to their water, not because of these conspiracy theorists, but to be clear-

-Justin: [dryly] Because they love freedom.
+Justin: Because they love freedom.